Plamondon, Alberta: Demographics

 Plamondon is also home for a sizable community of Russian Orthodox Old Believers.

 Economy

 The main industries in the region are logging and farming.

 Amenities

 The community has two schools, Ecole Beausejour and Ecole Plamondon School, which draw students from the entire region. École Plamondon School, offers English, French immersion, and Russian classes. École Beausejour is a francophone school, with instruction surrounding with the francophone culture.

 There are two hotels, two banks, post office, indoor hockey arena with artificial ice, a museum, and a rather large church.

 The hamlet also holds an annual French hockey tournament called Hockey en Fête.
 Frontenacs of University of Alberta have won twice.

-A Canadian Mud Racing Organization (CMRO) event is also held annually at the Plamondon Mud Bog.
+Attractions

+Plamondon features several attractions that reflect its strong French Canadian and Métis heritage.
+The Plamondon Museum showcases the history of the community’s early French-speaking pioneers, their traditions, and the development of the surrounding area.
+The museum’s exhibits highlight Métis culture, the history of trapping, local musical talents, spiritual life, and the bilingual identity that continues to define Plamondon today.

+Nearby, the Mini Parc Heritage Park offers a walking trail lined with miniature replicas of early homesteads.

+The Plamondon Whitesands Resort is a lakeside recreation area featuring a campground, driving range, and beach facilities.
+It hosts seasonal events and provides amenities for both visitors and local residents.

+Plamondon also hosts the annual community event, the Plamondon Mud Bogs, an off-road racing festival that draws participants and spectators from across the region.